outofthisworld/npmcs/README.md

 }
  ```

- If installing npmcs via dev dependencies, the scripts portion of package.json will end up looking
+ Calling npmcs will then invoke the right command depnding on the current operating system.

- like this:
+A package.json using npmcs may end up looking like the following if installed via --save-dev
  ```javascript
 "scripts": {
     //Tell npmcs to run the "start" script specified in npmcs-scripts.js